turingschool/lesson_plans/ruby_04-apis_and_scalability/week-4-kickoff.markdown

 ### Fecho

-- **What You’ll Do:** Work on a team on evaluating an existing, out of date [rails application](https://github.com/turingschool-projects/mentorSHIP), cutting scope and do a rebuild in a JavaScript.
+- **What You’ll Do:** Work on a team on evaluating an existing, out of date [rails application](https://github.com/turingschool-projects/mentorSHIP), cutting scope and doing a rebuild in a JavaScript.
 The existing application was built for connecting and working with Mentors at Turing.
 - **Good Option For:** Folks who want to learn server side JavaScript.
 Folks who want experience reviewing legacy code.
 Folks who want consulting style experience in cutting scope/features on projects.

 ### Whiskey Tango